Greggpeter234/Heart-Disease-Prediction/README.md

 ## Key Findings
--
--
--
+- 1. There is a significant difference in cholesterol levels between people with and without heart disease
+- 2. There is a significant association of sex with heart disease with Males at increased risk
+- 3. There is a significant difference in cholesterol levels across different chest pain types.
+- 4. There is a significant linear correlation between Age and Cholesterol Levels.
+- 5. Logistic Regression produced an accuracy of 85.16% for heart disease prediction
+- 6. Random Forest produced an accuracy of 84.07$for heart disease prediction
 ## Project Structure

-3. Open heart_disease_prediction.ipynb` in Jupyter Notebook in VS Code IDE.
+- 1. Open heart_disease_prediction.ipynb` in Jupyter Notebook in VS Code IDE.
-4. Run the notebook cells to follow the ETL workflow and view the visualizations.
+- 2. Run the notebook cells to follow the ETL workflow, visualizations and ML Algorithms
+- 3. Open the heart_disease_profiling_report.html to view the ydata profiling report

 ## Key Steps

 1. **Extract:** Load the CSV data using pandas.
 2. **Transform:** Clean missing values, check data types, and preprocess as needed.
 3. **Load:** Store the cleaned data in a DataFrame.
-4. **Visualize:** Generate plots to explore relationships and trends in the data.
+4. **Visualize:** Generate plots to explore relationships and trends in the cleaned datasets.

 ## Agile Methodothology
 This is a collaborative and sustainable way of managing projects by breaking the work into small, manageable tasks, delivering results step by step, and improving tasks based on regular feedbacks (Beck, K., et al.(2001).
 Manifesto for Agile Software Development. [https://agilemanifesto.org]

 ## User Story
-As a student Data Analyst, I want to build an ETL pipeline to extract, clean, transform, and load heart_disease_prediction data (including features such as age, sex, BMI, family size, smoking habits, and geographic region) from Kaggle, so that I can perform analysis, create and generate reports on how personal and geographic factors influence insurance costs.
+As a student Data Analyst, I want to build an ETL pipeline to extract, clean, transform, and load heart_disease_prediction datasets (including clinical features such as age, sex, chest pain type, resting systolic blood pressure, cholesterol level, fasting blood sugar, resting ECG, maximum heart rate during exercise, exercise angina (exercise induced chest pain), ST depression, ST slope (electrical abnormalities viewed through the ECG; a heart function test ), Hypertension, family history of coronary artery disease.

 ## Tasks

 1. **Extract Data**
-   - Download and extract healthcare insurance data from Kaggle (CSV format) [https://www.kaggle.com/datasets/willianoliveiragibin/healthcare-insurance]
+   - Download and extract heart_disease csv datasets from Kaggle (CSV format) [(https://www.kaggle.com/cherngs/heart-disease-cleveland-uci and UCI Library https://archive.ics.uci.edu/dataset/45/heart+disease
 2. **Clean Data**
    - Handle missing values (impute or drop as appropriate).
    - Normalize data types and ensure correct formatting of all fields.
 3. **Transform Data**
-   - Apply business logic to create derived columns (e.g., BMI category).
    - Encode categorical variables for analytics.
 4. **Load Data**
    - Load the cleaned and transformed data into a Pandas DataFrame.
 5. **Validate & Visualize Data**
    - Check data quality and consistency (duplicates, nulls, ranges).
    - Perform descriptive statistics and correlation analysis.
-   - Visualize insights, predictive models, and the impact of geographic regions.
+   - Visualize insights and predictive models

 ## Acceptance Criteria

-### 1. Data Extr+=action
+### 1. Data Extraction
 - 1 The pipeline shall extract raw data from Kaggle and UCI repository in CSV format, including features: age, sex, chest pain type, resting systolic bp, cholesterol, fasting blood sugar, resting ECG, maximum heart rate during exercise, exercise angina, ST depression, ST slope, hypertension, family history of coronary artery disease and the target variabe of heart disease presence or absence.
 - 2 The extraction process must log missing or duplicate records and report extraction success/failure.

 ### 2. Data Transformation
-- 1 The pipeline shall clean data by removing duplicates, handling missing values, and standardizing field formats (e.g., sex as ‘Male’/‘Female’).
+- 1 The pipeline shall clean data by removing duplicates, handling missing values, and standardizing field formats.
-- 2 Categorical variables must be encoded for downstream analytics..
+- 2 Categorical variables must be encoded for downstream analytics.

 ### 3. Data Loading
 - 1 The data shall be loaded into a Pandas DataFrame following a pre-defined schema.